Problem trying to download very large data sets

 Also, same problems are seen with Java 1.3 and 1.4

-#5 Updated by Dan Higgins over 16 years ago
+#5 Updated by Dan Higgins almost 20 years ago

 A test using Morpho 1.1 indicates that the downloading of a large test dataset